skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

   see the section on ``HARDWARE STATE`` below.
 This option may be used multiple times.

+-u, --user-agent `AGENT`
+  Set the User-Agent header used in an HTTP(S) request.

 -V, --version
   Show the SkoolKit version number and exit.